 This is a great bike.
 Built for speed and enough comfort to hold an aggressive position for long periods.
 Its the favoured bike of Matt Bottrill.
 Multiple national time trial champion at multiple distances (he even scalped a certain Sir Bradley Wiggins on a Giant trinity).
 I have loved having the bike.
 I’m lucky to have come into some money to be able to afford it.
 It’s easy to maintain, has minimum of fuss and has given me some riding experiences I’ll never forget.

-Buy the Giant Trinity Advanced Pro from Tredz for £2999 – contact us for the latest discounts with Tredz
+Buy the Giant Trinity Advanced Pro from Rutland Cycles for £2999 – Limited sizes at time of writing (October 2020)

 Alternatives to the Giant Trinity: